mcgillies/metwoba/README.md

 ## Final Computation

 After determining the RC and the outcome coefficients, these values are multiplied together to compute a total score contribution for each successful outcome.
 The sum of each player's score contributions is then divided by their total plate appearances to compute the METWOBA value.
+Currently the leaderboard filters to plate appearances above the 30% quantile of overall plate appearances.